 /vz/private/<UUID>/root.hdd/root.hdd), similar to a virtual machine’s hard disk.
 Such standalone nature:

-- Enables easier migrations and backups due to a faster sequential I/O access to container images than to separate container files.
+- Enables easier migrations and backups, because sequential I/O access to container images is faster than to separate container files.

 - Removes the need for OS and application templates once a container is created.